DanBaissa/NLP/Autism_Notes_Model_Training_and_SHAP_Explanation/Autism_Notes_Model_Training_and_SHAP_Explanation.md

 </table><p>

 Here, we again see perfect predictions.
-This is not too surprising, given that is where we started, but it limits the model's ability to grow.
+This is not too surprising, given that is where we started , but it limits the model's ability to grow.

 ```python
 preds_output = trainer.predict(sim_notes_encoded["test"])